-NFPA 72 (National Fire Code)

-Smoke Alarms shall be installed in each separate sleeping room, outside each sleeping area in the immediate vicinity of the bedrooms and on each additional story of the family living unit, including basements and excluding crawl spaces and unfinished attics.

-In new construction, Alarms shall be so arranged that operation of any one Alarm shall cause the operation of all Alarms within the dwelling.

-Smoke Detection-Are More Smoke Alarms Desirable?
-The required number of Smoke Alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required Smoke Alarms.
-For this reason, it is recommended that the householder consider the use of additional Smoke Alarms for those areas for increased protection.
-The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required Smoke Alarms.
-The installation of Smoke Alarms in kitchens, attics (finished or unfinished), or garages is not normally recommended, as these locations occasionally experience conditions that can result in improper operation.

-California State Fire Marshal (CSFM)

-Early warning detection is best achieved by the installation of fire detection equipment in all rooms and areas of the household as follows: A Smoke Alarm installed in each separate sleeping area (in the vicinity, but outside bedrooms), and Heat or Smoke Alarms in the living rooms, dining rooms, bedrooms, kitchens, hallways, finished attics, furnace rooms, closets, utility and storage rooms, basements, and attached garages.

-LOCATIONS TO AVOID FOR SMOKE ALARMS

-For best performance, it is recommended you AVOID installing Smoke Alarms in these areas:
+'For your information, the National Fire Protection Association's Standard 72, possible in adda where a 20-loci (in) distance is not possible an mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
+The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" alarms.
+Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel hurning cource.
+Vontifiet home areas on much an excertible. to a fuel-burning source.
+Ventilate these areas as much as possible.

-- Where combustion particles are produced.
-Combustion particles form when something burns.
-Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms.
+Where combustion particles are produced.
+Combustion particles form where something burns.
+Areas to avoid include poorly ventilated kitchers, garages, and furnace rooms.
 Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
-In areas where a 20-foot distance is not possible in modular, mobile, or smaller homes, for example it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
-The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" or "nuisance" alarms.
-Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source.
-Ventilate these areas as much as possible. - In air streams near kitchens.
-Air currents can draw cooking smoke into the sensing chamber of a Smoke Alarm near the kitchen. - In very damp, humid or steamy areas, or directly near bathrooms with showers.
-Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc. - Where the temperatures are regularly below 40° F (4°C) or above 100° F (38°C), including unheated buildings, outdoor rooms, porches, or unfinished attics or basements. - In very dusty, dirty, or greasy areas.
+In areas where a 20-foot (6 m) distance is not possible - in modular,

+In air streams near kitchens.
+Air currents can draw cooking smoke into the sensing chamber of a Smoke Alarm near the kitchen.

+In very damp, humid or steamy areas, or directly near bathrooms with showers.
+Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc.

+Where the temperatures are regularly below 40° F (4° C) or above 100° F (38° C), including unheated buildings, outdoor rooms, porches, or unfinish attics or basements.

+In very dusty, dirty, or greasy areas.
 Do not install a Smoke Alarm directly over the stove or range.
-Keep laundry room Smoke Alarms free of dust or lint. - Near fresh air vents, ceiling fans, or in very drafty areas.
-Drafts can blow smoke away from the unit, preventing it from reaching the sensing chamber. - In insect infested areas.
-Insects can clog openings to the sensing chamber and cause unwanted alarms. - Less than 12 inches (305mm) away from fluorescent lights.
-Electrical "noise" can interfere with the sensor. - In "dead air" spaces.
+Keep laundry room Smoke Alarms free of dust or lint.
+Near fresh air vents, ceiling fans, or in very drafty areas.
+Drafts can blow smoke away from the unit, preventing it from reaching the sensing chamber In insect infested areas.
+Insects can clog openings to the sensing chamber

+· Less than 12 inches (305mm) away from fluorescent lights.
+Electrical "noise"

+In "dead air" spaces.
 "Dead air" spaces may prevent smoke from reaching the Smoke Alarm.

-Avoiding Dead Air Spaces

 "Dead air" spaces may prevent smoke from reaching the Smoke Alarm.
-To avoid dead air spaces, follow the installation recommendations below.
+To avoid dead air spaces, follow the installation recommendations below

 On ceilings, install Smoke Alarms as close to the center of the ceiling as possible.
-If this is not possible, install the Smoke Alarm at least 4 inches (102 mm) from the wall or corner.
+If this is not possible, install the Smoke Alarm at least 4 inches